 5. Analyze Conversion Funnel Metrics

-Pixel data allows you to track how users move through your conversion funnel.
+Pixel data enables you to track how users move through your conversion funnel.
 By analyzing drop-off points, such as users who add items to their cart but don’t purchase, you can make adjustments to improve the user experience and increase conversions.

 Troubleshooting Common Facebook Pixel Issues